 If you liked Luke Cage in Jessica Jones or interested in what could be potentially b in store for the Iron Fist Netflix series then this comic is worth checking out.

-Power Man and Iron Fist begins in February.
+Power Man and Iron Fist began in February 2016 and ran for 15 issues.

 Written by Becky Cloonan.
-Art by Steve Dillon.
+Art by Steve Dillon (RIP) and Matt Horak.

 X-Men: Worst X-Man Ever